robertjchristian/MRC/MRC40.md

-# Title: MRC 40 "The Time Curve Staking MOR For Compute Providers"
+# Title: MRC 40 "The Time & Dilution Based Staking MOR For Compute Providers"

 ### Link for Discussion on Discord:
 https://discord.com/channels/1151741790408429580/1251995364693774336